glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/03-markov-decision-process/markov-decision-process.md

 #### Value & Policy Iteration

-Value and policy iteration are the algorithm that uses dynamic programming (solving problem by breaking it down into smaller subproblem) to estimate the optimal value function of an MDP.
-The algorithm starts with an initial value function and iteratively improves it until convergence.
+Both value and policy iteration are the actual algorithm that uses the formula explained above.
+It demonstrate dynamic programming (solving problem by breaking it down into smaller subproblem) to estimate the optimal value function of an MDP.
+The algorithm uses formula explained above, it starts with an initial value function and iteratively improves it until convergence.

+demonstration of value and policy iteration

 :::note
 By converge, it means the result stabilizes and does not change abruptly or significantly between iterations.